 BY PROSPER TINGINI

-- Prosper Tingini is the scribe of the Children of God Missionary Assembly — God’s messengers.
-Contact details: Mobile: 0771 260 195.
+- Prosper Tingini is the Scribe of the Children of God Missionary Assembly — God’s messengers.
+Contact details: Mobile and Whatsapp: 0771 260 195.
 Email address: email@example.com